Tales, Trails and Trips on how one can travel Safer, Cheaper and Longer!

 (iii) Hopper – is a bowl-shaped pancake-like dish.
 It’s made of rice.

 Suggestion: 1 Litre Water bottle in Sri Lanka costs around 80-100 LRK (approx. 1$).
-So, what you can do is a carry a water bottle or two always so that you don’t have to buy one.
-I refilled them from places where there were water purifiers installed.
+So, what you can do is a carry a water bottle with a built-in filter so that you don’t have to buy one.
+I refilled them from places where there was water available.
 It saved good 50$ or so for me during my entire trip.

 Note: Purchase a SIM from a local shop outside the airport.
 I made a mistake by purchasing it from the airport costing me 1300LRK (250 minutes international, 500 minutes local, 3GB of data).
 Later, I got to know you could get a similar deal for 300LRK (500 minutes local, 2GB of data.
 This is a better deal in case you don’t need international minutes.